toniengelhardt/django-nuxt/README.md

 ## SEO

-All the easy things for Search Engine Optimization.
+All the easy things for Search Engine Optimization: meta tags, page speed, etc.